 In a non-AP HE STA, each MUEDCATimer[AC](#11989) shall uniformly count down without suspension to 0 when its value is nonzero.

-NOTE 1—A non-AP STA that sends a frame to the AP with an OM Control subfield(#14137) containing a value of 1 in the UL MU Disable field does not participate in UL MU operation.
+NOTE 1—A non-AP STA that sends a frame to the AP with an OM Control subfield(#14137) containing a value of 1 in the UL MU Disable subfield or in the UL MU Data Disable subfield does not participate in UL MU operation.
 As such it is exempt from updating its EDCA access parameters to the values contained in the MU EDCA Parameter Set element as defined in this subclause.

 NOTE 2—A non-AP STA that sends a QoS Data frame with Ack policy set to No Ack updates its state variables to the values contained in the MU EDCA Parameter Set element irrespective of receiving immediate response from the AP.
 The updated MUEDCATimer(#11989) starts at the end of the HE TB PPDU.